schien/schien.github.com/_posts/2013-12-28-the-family-of-smart-pointers-in-gecko.md

 --------
 nsRefPtr is used to hold a pointer for any type that implements `AddRef()` and `Release()`.
 It's usually used to hold a reference to a concrete type of XPCOM object.
-`do_QueryObject()` is provided as a syntax sugar for casting between nsCOMPtr and nsRefPtr.
+`do_QueryObject()` is used to solve multiple inheritance casting problem while using `do_QueryInterface` and I'll suggest to use it when every time you cast between nsCOMPtr and nsRefPtr.

 **Caution!** Casting a nsCOMPtr to nsRefPtr only success while the concrete type name is been added in the `QueryInterface()`.